Public area

 It’s a word that’s making headlines in everything from cosmetics to computing: “quantum”.
 But what are the main physical principles behind this term, and what is the history of this scientific revolution?
 On the occasion of the Year of Physics 2023-2024, “La Science, CQFD” takes stock.

-Twelve women in research – Quantum variations
+Twelve women in research: Quantum variations

 Games

 The Rydbergator game simulates excitation of atoms into Rydberg states in a 2-dimensional plane.
 The atoms are placed on a hexagonal grid.
 Only atoms at the right distance from the already excited atoms can get excited (shown as raised blue hexagons in the figure).
 Too close or too far, the electron energy level is either too high (light blue) or too low (grey color hexagons) for the laser frequency.
-The excitation occurs in turns, in analogy with a sequential application of laser pulses in a real experiment.